 Yes, you do.
 Being Canadian and the challenges of shadowing in Canada do not exempt you from not meeting this requirement.
 You need to begin your search for doctors to shadow 1-2 years in advance of applying.
 Reach out to a large network of contacts, including physicians, professors, family, friends, and your own family doctor to find shadowing opportunities.

-First of all, by applying to more medical schools you increase your chances of getting in.
+By applying to more medical schools you increase your chances of getting in.
 Canadian medical schools are incredibly competitive and there are only 17 MD programs in the entire country!
 Additionally, the United States has many DO programs, which are completely absent in Canada.
-However, keep in mind that American medical school applications require a personal statement, while Canadian MD programs do not.
-You should also consider the vast difference in costs.
-While Canadian medical schools are not cheap, the tuition costs for US medical schools are much higher.

 If you complete your MD and residency training in the US and get board-certified, you can return to Canada.
 Typically, you get a provisional license and around 1 to 2 years to pass the Canadian licensing exams, but you don’t have to re-do residency.